This post may contain affiliate links.

 - 1 tablespoon Dijon mustard

 - ¼ cup finely chopped fresh dill plus more for garnish, optional

 - 8 ounces lump crab meat (recipe note #2)

 - Cook pasta according to package directions.
 Drain; rinse with cold water and drain, shaking to remove as much water as possible.
 Set aside.

 - Meanwhile, cut one lemon into wedges.
 (Reserve remaining half lemon for dressing.)

 - Prepare ice bath for shrimp.

 - Bring 2 quarts water, lemon wedges and kosher salt to boil in a large pot over medium-high heat.
-Add shrimp and cook uncovered 2 to 3 minutes, until just cooked through.
+Add shrimp and cover; remove from heat and let stand 3 minutes, until just cooked through.
 Transfer with slotted spoon to ice bath.

 - When shrimp are cool, lift out of ice bath with slotted spoon.
 Pat dry and add to large bowl.